 Value for Money

 The Canon 90D is a great mid-level enthusiast DSLR fit for those that take their photography seriously but don’t intend to make a living off it.
-As such, at around US$1200 (check here for the latest price), it’s exceptional value for money.
+As such, at around US$1200, it’s exceptional value for money.

 Especially when you consider that you’re getting a DSLR with a whopping 32.5MP sensor.
 I don’t know how they pack an APS-C size sensor so tightly.

 Add to this a great burst-rate and AF tracking modes that enhance the usability of this camera.

 If you are looking for a quality DSLR that’s robust, will last well beyond its warranty and deliver great image quality, the Canon 90D is an excellent buy.